Den2177/easylearn/README.md

-## how to download app
+## how to download this app

-1. git clones
+1. git clone
 2. cd folder
 3. composer install
 4. npm install